chansey97/qi-circuit/README.md

 - Add Clock
 - Work with multiple recursive variables in `c-loop`?
 - The current circuit is not conducive to modularization because Qi is strict in Racket.
-Try `#lang lazy`.
+  - Try `#lang lazy`.
+  - Try rewriting diagram in a macro expansion pass.
 - More examples